-Richard Harvey Berg (born c.
-1943) is a prolific wargame designer from Charleston, South Carolina.
+Richard Harvey Berg (1943-2019) was a prolific wargame designer from Charleston, South Carolina.

 - B.A.
 (History), Union College, Schenectady NY